armory/docs/content/en/docs/Overview/demo/install-demo.md

 * `443` for the GUI and API
 * `30080` for the demo app

-> The example above assume an EC2 instance in AWS, but you can use any similar virtual machine from your preferred cloud provider (GCP, Azure, OCI, etc.).
+> This example assume an EC2 instance in AWS, but you can use any similar virtual machine from your preferred cloud provider (GCP, Azure, OCI, etc.).

 ## Install Minnaker